 We were interested in Govan because it was part of the community regeneration programme taking place in Glasgow.
 This involved both internal and external improvements to people's homes and efforts to support communities with improved services and amenities.
 These activities provided an opportunity to find out from local residents if and how their health and lives changed as a result of investment in their homes and neighbourhood.

-We are carrying out a number of resident surveys.
-These consist of interviews conducted face-to-face at people’s homes and include a whole range of questions about how people feel about their homes, their neighbourhood, services in the area, their lifestyle and circumstances and their health and wellbeing.
+We carried out a number of resident surveys over our 14 year study.
+These consisted of interviews conducted face-to-face in people’s homes and included a whole range of questions about how people felt about their homes, their neighbourhood, services in the area, their lifestyle and circumstances and their health and wellbeing.

-If you've been involved in one of our surveys you can find additional information about your participation here.
+If you were involved in one of our surveys you can find additional information about your participation here.

-- In 2011, 79% of residents were satisfied or very satisfied with the overall condition of their home.
-This had declined slightly from 82% in 2006.
+- In 2015, 90% of residents were satisfied or very satisfied with their home.
+This has increased from 81% in 2006.

-- 71% of participants rated their general health as excellent or good in 2011.
-This was the same as in 2006.
+- 75% of participants rated their general health as excellent or good in 2015.
+This increased from 71% in 2006.